CyberWo9f-xD/CyberWo9f-xD.github.io/_posts/2025-02-13-SilverPlatter.md

 4(adm),24(cdrom),27(sudo),30(dip),46(plugdev),110(lxd)
 tyler@silver-platter:~$
 ````
-This user has unrestricted sudo privileges, allowing them to execute any command as root.
+This user has unrestricted sudo privileges, allowing to execute any command as root.
 With a simple `sudo su`, I elevate privileges to `root`.
 ````shell
 tyler@silver-platter:~$ sudo su
 [sudo] password for tyler: